 - Hair must be clean, neat, and in a style appropriate to professional dress.
 Hair must be off the face and the uniform collar.
 If hair is long, it must be pinned up securely, worn in a style which neatly secures the hair.
 Extremes in hair styles such as cutouts, Mohawks or unnatural hair color are not acceptable. - Facial hair on men must be neatly trimmed or shaved. - Fingernails are to be short and clean (artificial nails and nail polish are prohibited). - Makeup must be minimal and appropriate for daytime wear. - Perfume and aftershave are prohibited. - Jewelry (rings, earrings, necklaces, bracelets of any kind) is not to be worn with the uniform.
-The only exceptions are: a plain wedding band and one pair of small post pierced earrings.
-No visible body piercing, jewelry or tattoos.
-If a tattoo is unacceptable at a clinical site, the student may be asked to leave the site.
+The only exceptions are a plain wedding band and one pair of small post pierced earrings. - No visible body piercing is allowed. - Tattoos with offensive language or imagery are not allowed.
+If a tattoo is deemed unacceptable at a clinical site, the student will be asked to cover it or leave the site.
 If a student is not able to attend predetermined clinical experiences, they will be dismissed from the program. - Sweaters are not allowed.
 For those who require additional warmth, white or navy shortsleeved tee-shirt or white turtleneck shirts can be worn under the uniform.
 Consult your instructor. - There is to be no gum chewing in uniform at any time. - The uniform is to be worn in the clinical unit only (hospital, nursing home, physician's office, clinic or wherever the clinical experience is occurring). - For reasons of asepsis, all uniforms, lab coats, etc. should be laundered daily. - The UVHN/CVPH Medical Center is a nonsmoking facility. - No smoking allowed while in uniform. - All-white or navy-blue shoes must be worn.
 The foot should be covered. - The present uniform supplier is Meridy's, 208 Madison Street, Vidalia, GA 30475, Tel.
 1-800-237-9164, www.meridys.com.
-Order forms are available at Summer Orientation and Nursing Department office (507M).
+Order forms are available at Summer Orientation and Nursing Department office (512M).